zlib/SyncAsync/README.md

 let resultN = doSomethingN(param: resultN-1)
 ```

-Furthermore if you write a sequence of functions with completion handlers your error handling can become a mess.
+Furthermore, if you call a sequence of functions with escaping closures your error handling can become a mess.
 If your completion handlers contain Error object this extension generates a throwable synchronous version.
 Thus you can handle your errors in a native swifty way:
 ```
 DispatchQueue.global().async {
     do {